ska-telescope/developer.skatelescope.org/src/tutorial/database-pg-integration.rst

 --------------------------------

 Option 1:
-The PostgreSQL credentials are required for the connection between the database and the Database backend.  typically, the developer would just rely on the defaults which are automatically set - these are username: ``postgres`` password: ``postgres``
+The PostgreSQL credentials are required for the connection between the database and the Database backend.
+Typically the developer would just rely on the defaults which are automatically set(username: ``postgres``, password: ``postgres``).

 Option 2:
 To override the default credentials, define the following environment variables: ``POSTGRES_USER`` / ``POSTGRES_PASSWORD`` / ``POSTGRES_DB``.